BLUE HORIZON, BOOK 4

 “For the moment,” he replied in a dry, raspy voice.
 His thick accent and heavy panting made his words hard to understand, but he gripped her arms and said, “We’ve got to get out of here!
 The ants…!”

 “Let’s go!”
-Gina said in immediate alarm.
+Gina said in immediate understanding and alarm.
 She stood up, but could only stoop in the small passage.
 She took him by the hand and led him back in the opposite direction with a finger to her lips for silence.
 They could hear the chk, chk, chk, chk of the ants in another corridor, but it didn’t sound as if they were heading their way.

 “Good!
 We’re ready out here,” returned the vixen’s concerned voice.